ovianaanthony/Projects-Csharp/README.md

 # Projects-Csharp
-This is a repo for sharing C# programming ideas and it's development around this community.
+This is a repo for sharing C# programming ideas and its development around this community.

 ## Encouraged skills: